asreview/asreview-wordcloud/README.md

 ## Basic usage

+The dataset ahould contain a column containing titles and/or abstracts.
+For specific requirements check our [documentation](https://asreview.readthedocs.io/en/latest/intro/datasets.html).
+To use your data use:

 ```
 asreview wordcloud MY_DATA.csv
 ```

-The following shows the Schoot et al. (2017) dataset:
+The following shows the [Schoot et al. (2017) dataset:](https://asreview.readthedocs.io/en/latest/intro/datasets.html#benchmark-datasets)

 ![figures/ptsd_all.png](figures/ptsd_all.png)